 The exception to the Premises Licence rule is for small events which last no more than 168 hours and have no more than 499 people attending at any one time.
 A TEN can be given by the applicant to the Licensing Authority in these cases.
 There are limits on the number of TENs that can be applied for.
 Advice should be sought from the local authority licensing department.
-Please see useful contacts for details.
+Please see useful contacts section on the back paged of this document for details.